Subscribe to Updates

 Boil-and-bite mouthguards

 Another store-bought guard, boil-and-bite mouthguards are relatively inexpensive and are easily available at drugstores.
 These moldable dental guards, as their name suggests, come with an impression kit.
-They allow you to place the mouthguard into boiling water and then take an impression of it by biting into them to mold them according to your teeth and bite.
+They allow you to place the mouthguard into boiling water and then take an impression by biting into it to mold it according to your teeth and bite.

 Although they customize to fit your teeth and provide a better fit than stock ones, boil-and-bite still are not as effective and strong as professionally custom-fitted ones made by your dentist.